Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Introduction

 \section{Introduction}

 Taylor-Couette (TC) flow \citep{gro16}, the flow between two concentric and independently rotating cylinders has been used as a basic model for shear flows for many decades \citep{donnelly1991taylor}.
 The most particular and prominent feature of TC flow is its secondary large-scale flow structures, called Taylor rolls.
-In their laminar state, Taylor rolls arise due to centrifugal effects.
-They are axisymmetric, and fill the entire gap between the two cylinders. \cite{andereck1986flow} charted out a detailed parameter space of large-scale structures in TC flow up to $Re_s \sim \mathcal{O}(10^3)$, showing transitions in the behaviour of Taylor rolls as the Reynolds number increases. \cite{lathrop1992turbulent} found that for pure inner cylinder rotation, Taylor rolls disappear at $Re_s\sim\mathcal{O}(10^5)$.
-However, \cite{huisman2014multiple} showed that at Reynolds numbers of $Re_s\sim \mathcal{O}(10^6)$, Taylor rolls persist in time for certain cases of cylinder counter-rotation. \cite{sacco2019dynamics} demonstrated that for high Reynolds numbers, the presence or absence of rolls was determined primarily by the amount of solid-body rotation in a reference frame where both cylinders rotated with equal but opposite speeds.
-Only moderate amounts of anti-cyclonic rotation acting as a Coriolis force would generate these rolls.
-These rolls persisted for the largest Reynolds number achieved in simulations.
+In their laminar state, Taylor rolls arise due to centrifugal effects \citep{tay23}.
+They are axisymmetric, and fill the entire gap between the two cylinders.
+As the Reynolds number increases, instabilities build on top of the rolls.
+They first develop azimuthal waves, entering the wavy Taylor vortex flow regime.
+Further increases in the Reynolds number first cause the onset of temporal modulation in the roll behaviour, and finally the transition to turbulence of the rolls \citep{andereck1986flow}.
+Their fate when Reynolds number becomes infinitely large depends on the curvature and the way the cylinders rotate. \cite{lathrop1992turbulent} found that as the Reynolds number increases beyond $Re_s\sim\mathcal{O}(10^5)$ the Taylor rolls disappeared for pure inner cylinder rotation.
+Howevefr, \cite{huisman2014multiple} showed that at Reynolds numbers of $Re_s\sim \mathcal{O}(10^6)$, Taylor rolls persist in time for certain cases of cylinder counter-rotation, which corresponded to the cases with largest torque.
+This was explained in \cite{sacco2019dynamics}, which showed that for high Reynolds numbers, the presence or absence of rolls was determined primarily by the amount of solid-body rotation in a reference frame where both cylinders rotated with equal but opposite speeds.
+In the fully turbulent regime, only moderate amounts of anti-cyclonic rotation acting as a Coriolis force would generate rolls, which persisted for the largest Reynolds number achieved in simulations.

-When rolls are present, they account for a large fraction of the convective transport of angular velocity across the gap.
-Hence, they are responsible for this fraction of the resulting torque \citep{brauckmann2013direct,ostilla2016near}.
-The relationship between the torque and the properties of the Taylor rolls has been a matter of experimental and numerical studies \citep{ostilla2013optimal,brauckmann2013direct,martinez2014effect}.
-At low Reynolds number, rolls which have smaller axial sizes (wavelengths) are associated to higher values of torque.
-At medium Reynolds number, the converse happens and rolls which have a larger wavelength are associated to higher torques.
-Once the Reynolds number is large enough, the dependence of the roll size on the torque completely vanishes \citep{ostilla2015effects}.
-Because of this, we can hypothesize that if we are able control the behavior of Taylor rolls we could potentially affect the flow statistics in a TC system, such as torque or turbulence levels.